Panel discussion: Women's power for Ludwigshafen in the mayoral election!

 Panel discussion with celebrities

-The panel discussion is enriched by a remarkable round of personalities.
-In addition to the two OB candidates, Inga-Lena Darkow, a committed activist and lecturer, as well as Dolly El-Ghandour, the chairwoman of the Advisory Board for Migration and Integration.
-The biologist Mirijam Mannefeld and City Councilor Christiane Ohliger-Kirsch from the CDU will also bring in her perspectives to the urgent questions of urban politics.
-Citizens can be excited to see how the future city leaders will react to the suggestions and concerns of the discussion!
+The panel discussion will be enriched by a remarkable group of personalities.
+In addition to the two mayoral candidates, Inga-Lena Darkow, a committed activist and lecturer, and Dolly El-Ghandour, chairwoman of the Advisory Board for Migration and Integration, are also there.
+Biologist Mirijam Mannefeld and city councilor Christiane Ohliger-Kirsch from the CDU will also contribute their perspectives on the pressing questions of city politics.
+Citizens can look forward to seeing how the future city leaders will respond to the suggestions and concerns of those discussing!

-With the panel discussion, the important topic of the involvement of female perspectives is also to be taken into account in local politics.
-This requirement is not unfounded, after all, a recent study by EAF Berlin shows that there are numerous hurdles for women to be politically committed.
-EAF Berlin emphasizes that the high time effort and the compatibility of family and work in particular represent decisive barriers.
+The panel discussion is also intended to take into account the important topic of including female perspectives in local politics.
+This demand is not unfounded, after all, a current study by EAF Berlin shows that there are numerous hurdles for women to get involved in politics.
+EAF Berlin emphasizes that the high time commitment and the compatibility of family and work in particular represent decisive barriers.

 The study suggests that practical measures, such as covering care costs or creating barrier-free access, are urgently needed to bring more women into politics.
 The majority of politicians surveyed support these approaches and thus show a clear political will to improve.